JamesKyburz/node-stuff/node --run/README.md

 ## What's the difference?

+No script hooks!

-Basically the same except the following env differences
+And basically the same except the following env differences

 None of the following